 Seventeen percent of Nicaragua’s children are suffering from chronic malnutrition.
 In 2003 it was reported that 10% of the population of Nicaragua is living with a disability.
 While we do not have actual statistics to cite, we believe the prevalence of birth defects in the rural areas is due to many contributing factors including malnutrition of pregnant mothers and exposure to disease during pregnancy (such as the Zika virus), exposure to pesticides used in agriculture, and lack of access to adequate medical care.

-His Hands for Nicaragua has partnered with Pastor Carlos Baez of A Heart to Love Foundation in Nicaragua to help bring hope to the Mercy Children through child sponsorship.
-Pastor Carlos and his associate, Pastor Abel Duarte, are working together to bring help and hope to the Mercy Children and their families through monthly food distributions, help with medicines and other medical interventions, and sharing the love of Jesus Christ with these desperately needy people.
+Pastor Carlos Baez of Iglesia de Dios Pentecostal M.I. along with his board of directors support over 300 special needs families in Nueva Segovia, Matagalpa, Estelí, Managua, Masaya, Leon, Siuna, and Rio San Juan to bring help and hope through their Corazón Para Amar ministry.
+They are working together to bring help and hope to the Mercy Children and their families through monthly food distributions, help with medicines and other medical interventions, and sharing the love of Jesus Christ with these desperately needy people.
 His Hands Support ministries enhances their ministry by providing them much needed financial support with which they have opportunities to share the love of Jesus by meeting both physical and spiritual needs within their community.

 For a monthly fee of just $25.00 you can sponsor a needy disabled Nicaraguan child.
 Your sponsorship will help provide them with monthly food distributions as well as much-needed medicines and other medical interventions.
 100% of your sponsorship payment goes to the child in need and their family, none of it goes toward the administrative expenses of this program.

 For more information, please visit our Sponsorship page or contact us.